Host your website

 You can also have other files of your own that you have uploaded or created previously.
 Webmaster accounts only have access to this area and not to all system files (as the Superuser account does).

-Within the folder with the domain name /Webmaster/example.com is where you will have to upload the files that make up the website or web application.
-It will be done easily by dragging the files from the local computer.
+In the domain folder (for example /your_account_name/example.com) is where you will have to upload the files that make up the website or web application.
+This can be done easily by dragging the files from your local computer.

 Note: if you make too many failed connection attempts (more than 6) with an SFTP client the server will block the IP of your connection (from your office or home).
 Find more information here.